Write for more information for our upcoming labor delegation to Colombia, planned for August or September

 The WWSC and AfGJ have an especially close relationship with Colombia’s National Unitary Federation of Agricultural Workers (FENSUAGRO).
 Fensuagro is the most repressed labor organization in Colombia and possibly the world.
-We have been part of notable successes in building awareness in the US of their struggles, having brought their leadership on a tour of the US, including participation in the Labor Notes conference in 2016, and helping them secure and build important relationships with US labor organizations.
-We are undertaking similar efforts regarding teachers’ unions in Mexico.
-We have close relationships with leaders of both the CEND (National Democratic Executive Committee of the SNTE* en Lucha, a Left, democratic tendency within the SNTE teachers union) and the CNTE (National Coordination of Education Workers, a Left union that is independent from the SNTE). (*SNTE stands for National Union of Education Workers).
+We have been part of notable successes in building awareness in the US of their struggles, having brought their leadership on a tour of the US, including participation in the Labor Notes conferences in 2016 and 2018, and helping them secure and build important relationships with US labor organizations.

 For more information, send an email to James@AFGJ.org or Maya@AFGJ.org